 Child abandonment continues to be a major problem in Mauritius.
 Poverty and change in partners are cited as the main reasons.
 Over recent years, the number of street children has increased across the island.
-In total, around 1,000 in Mauritius live either fully or temporarily in the street.
 Street children are highly vulnerable to physical and sexual abuse, neglect and violence.

 SOS Children's Villages in Mauritius

 SOS Children's Villages initiated its activities on the island in the 1980s.
 The organisation received a plot of land just 20km outside of Port Luis, the country's capital, where the country's first SOS Children's village was inaugurated in 1990.
 Against the background of increasingly high levels of poverty, in particular in rural areas of the island, the organisation decided to start working in Bambous.
 Since 2004, SOS Children's Villages has been running SOS Family Strengthening Programmes, aiming to strengthen existing family ties and to enable children who are at risk of losing the care of their family to grow up within a loving family environment.
 At present, SOS Children's Villages is supporting young people and children in Mauritius via different programmes, providing day care, education and vocational training.
 Children whose parents cannot take care of them can find a loving home in one of the SOS families.